 There is a set of software tools to complement the hardware in the laboratory.
 The development stations are running the Windows XP Professional operating system.
 The MGTEK MiniIDE [7] supports assembly language programming on the 68HC12 microcontroller.
-We received a software grant from Wind River Systems [11] allowing the use of VxWorks and the Tornado integrated development environment.
-This is the commercial realtime operating system that the students utilize in the laboratory.
+We received a software grant from Wind River Systems [11] allowing the use of VxWorks and the Tornado development system.
+This is the commercial real-time operating system that the students work with in the laboratory.
 Matlab and Simulink from The MathWorks [6] are used for simulating and controlling the Quanser experiments.
-We received software grants from IBM [4] for the Rational Rose development suite and Rational Rose Real-Time as UML modeling tools.
-Finally, the students work with Rhapsody from I-Logix [5] as a UML modeling tool.
+We also received software grants from IBM [4] for the Rational Rose development suite and Rational Rose Real-Time as UML modeling tools.
+Finally, the students also work with Rhapsody from I-Logix [5] as a UML modeling tool.
 Rhapsody's statechart modeling and code generation features are used heavily in the second course in the sequence.